 ・Avoid face-to-face lectures you give at other universities, unless necessary prevention measures are taken following the infectious prevention guidelines set by the industry.

-・Refrain from organizing or joining any gatherings (especially ones with food and drinks) unless necessary prevention measures are taken following the infectious prevention guidelines set by the industry.
-Also, refrain from organizing or joining any gatherings with more than 5 participants.
+・Organize or join gatherings (especially ones with food and drinks) after confirming necessary prevention measures are taken following the infectious prevention guidelines set by the industry.

 ・Be sure to follow the request by Shimane Prefecture Governor.